ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 weight: 7
 ---

-The Mills lived in Staten Island throughout much of the 1850's, and Edward may have lived there for a significant time prior.
-When the Mills married in 1851, Edward is said to be "of Factoryville":
+It appears the Mills lived in Staten Island throughout much of the 1850's, and Edward may have lived there for a significant time prior.
+When the Mills married in 1851, Edward is said to be "of Factoryville".
+All three Mills children were born in Staten Island.
+Edward works as clerk in the grocery store of Bartlett Brown and at one time, the Mills family lives with Bartlett.
+Bartlett was a protege of Charles M. Pine, who may have been related to Edward through Edward's mother.

 <!--more-->